Developing yoga class themes invites students to go deeper.

-It is important to leave moments of silence for students to absorb what has been said and feel the sensations and expression of each pose.
+It is important to leave moments of silence for students to absorb what has been said and feel the sensations and expressions of each pose.
 As you work with a theme, try to keep the musing brief to allow students to digest what has been said.
 Less is more.

-Take one of the classes mentioned above, and answer the following questions:
+Take one of the classes mentioned above and answer the following questions:

 What is the theme?